County hut

 Provisions on Site

-Four billies, a large and small frypan, two wash basins, two aluminium buckets, a hand brush and shovel, a broom, a shovel and spare handle, a slasher (blunt) and spare handle, an axe and spare handle, an NZFS vintage first aid cabinet, a crow bar, a food bin, and the leftover paint in buckets.
+Four billies, a large and small frypan, two wash basins, two aluminium buckets, a hand brush and shovel, a broom, a shovel and spare handle, a slasher (blunt) and spare handle, an axe and spare handle, an NZFS legacy first aid cabinet, a crowbar, a food bin, and the leftover paint in buckets.
 Geoff has left a bunch of tools for ongoing general maintenance and there are two wooden roof ladders under the Hut and an aluminium ladder in the loft space.

 Another option is to drop from the col into the middle branch of Reid Creek where there is now a reasonably large ice-lake.
 Head slightly north of the col before dropping down to avoid a band of bluffs directly below, then sidle around the benches above the lake's TL into a narrow dry gut just West of point 1686m.
 This becomes a creek further down, and this is followed to the top of a waterfall around the 1500m contour.
 Exit on the TR here and sidle onto the steep bluffy spur between this creek and the lake's outlet creek.

 The spur looks daunting from the Waitaha basin, but there is an OK route down through a series of small benches through the bluffs to where the spur flattens.
 Drop from the foot of the spur into the West branch of Reid Creek, cross, and climb up onto a terrace with tarns on the TL.
 Follow the terrace to its end and drop down to the Waitaha basin passing through a narrow band of alpine scrub at the very bottom.
-Times for the crossings will vary depending on fitness and conditions, but allow a whole day.
+Times for the crossings will vary depending on fitness and conditions but allow a whole day.
 Some fitter types claim to have done it in five hours.
-There is permanent snow on Mt.
-Bloomfield's summit and a few patches on either side of the col. The crossing can usually be done without ice axes in late summer/ autumn, but it is recommended that one be carried anyway.
+There is permanent snow on Mt Bloomfield's summit and a few patches on either side of the col. The crossing can usually be done without ice axes in late summer/ autumn, but it is recommended that one be carried anyway.
+The route up the rib from Blomfield Creek gets no sun in winter and any snow on it is likely to get very icy.

 Artist Dome is a relatively easy scramble from the either the col route or the ridge on the TL of Bloomfield Creek.
 A band of scrub at the bottom of the ridge can be avoided by following the Creek to around the 1150m contour, then exiting up a steep gut on its TL.